 To provide a foundation for this discussion, recognizing that many of the vaccines to be considered are new and may not be well known by all NITAG members, the NITAG Chair or other assigned technical partner begins with presenting basic information on each potential vaccine candidate.
 This ensures NITAG members have sufficient knowledge of the disease burden and vaccine itself to appropriately select vaccines to consider.
-The Chair then presents the feedback gathered through the online questionnaire and facilitates discussion on the vaccine candidates.
+The Chair then presents the feedback gathered through the (online) questionnaire and facilitates discussion on the vaccine candidates.
 Led by the NITAG Chair, the NITAG then discusses and selects vaccines leveraging the feedback gathered through the online questionnaire for in-depth discussion and decision-making.

-- Introduce the vaccine candidates to be selected from for the prioritization exercise. - Present information on the vaccine candidates and underlying disease burden.

-- Present results from the online questionnaire and facilitate discussion. - Finalize the selection of 5-7 vaccines to be considered in the prioritization exercise, using a show of hand or other decision-making mechanism. - Identify if any future vaccines are of interest to the NITAG for future consideration.
+- Introduce the vaccine candidates to be selected from for the prioritization exercise. - Present information on the vaccine candidates and underlying disease burden. - Present results from the (online) questionnaire and facilitate discussion. - Finalize the selection of 5-7 vaccines to be considered in the prioritization exercise, using a show of hand or other decision-making mechanism. - Identify if any future vaccines are of interest to the NITAG for future consideration.

-5. Criteria Prioritization and Weighting
+5. Criteria Selection and Weighting

-From the initial list of 71 criteria, the NITAG selects up to 16 criteria to use for Effectiveness of the vaccine including in different populations the prioritization exercise and classifies the criteria as essential, important or other.
-This abbreviated criteria list enables the NITAG to focus on what is most important for their country to consider and streamlines the followon evidence collection and assessment process.
-Using the feedback gathered through the online questionnaire to support the decision-making process and considering the criteria selection benchmarks, the NITAG discusses and selects essential criteria, important criteria, and other criteria.
+From the initial list of 71 criteria, the NITAG selects up to 16 criteria to use for the prioritization exercise and classifies the criteria as essential, significant or other.
+This abbreviated criteria list enables the NITAG to focus on what is most important for their country to consider and streamlines the follow-on evidence collection and assessment process.
+Using the feedback gathered through the (online) questionnaire to support the decision-making process and considering the criteria selection benchmarks, the NITAG discusses and selects essential criteria, significant criteria, and other criteria.